9 Best Places To Stay In Lofoten Islands From A Native (2026)

 Å Rorbuer offers traditional fisherman cottages here on the tip of the Arctic peninsula, although remote, they all have modern facilities.
 You can enjoy wifi, a seating area, and a private patio.

 The interior here is beautiful, with whole-timber walls and traditional interior details as well as a modern touch.
-The on-site restaurant Brygga (the Jetty) serves homemade specialties, and you also have a fully licenced bar in-house.
+The on-site restaurant Brygga (the Jetty) serves homemade specialties, and you also have a fully licensed bar in-house.

 Lofoten Budget Hostel in Å is situated in a traditional old white wooden house, a great budget-friendly option with top reviews, free parking, charming rooms, and a garden.
 There is a shared lounge, a shared kitchen, and free wifi for guests.